everscale-org/docs/src/arch/remp.md

 ### REMP Catchain

-The validators exchange info between them using special REMP Catchain protocol.
+The validators exchange info between them using a special REMP Catchain protocol.
 Each validator Catchain session (protocol/data structures used for controlling consensus on block candidates) is accompanied by a REMP Catchain session (Reliable Message Queue, RMQ), which is used to store incoming messages.
 When validator Catchain sessions are started/stopped/split/merged/etc, the same happens with related REMP Catchain session.
-When the validator session expires, all messages being processed are transferred to the next REMP Catchain sessions.
+When the validator session expires, all messages being processed are transferred to the next REMP Catchain session.

 There is some significant difference between validation and REMP Catchain sessions.
 Validator Catchain session is shared among validators that are currently validating the given shard.
 REMP Catchain session is shared among validators that are currently validating the given shard and validators that validated this shard in the previous session.
 So number of participants in REMP Catchain session is about two times bigger than in validator Catchain session.
 The reason for this is the necessity to pass RMQ data between sessions with respect to practical network bandwidth.
 So each newly created REMP Catchain session will contain validators from previous validator Catchain session that will provide reliable RMQ data handover for validators from current validator Catchain session.